Socialism, Capitalism and Political Economy

 Capital devastation, not annihilation is the worst possible result.

-Protecting the investment process allows recoveries from devastation
+Protecting the investment process allows recoveries from devastation.

 Socialism places confidence in public control of the state because